DULSE

 How are Monterey Bay Seaweeds packaged?

 Our seaweeds come in sterile seawater and are ready to use.
-They are fresh, raw and actually still alive.
+They are fresh, raw, and still alive.

 What is the season for the different types of Monterey Bay Seaweeds?

 Ha!
-This is a trick question as there are no seasons for our seaweeds.
-They are sustainably farmed in land-based tanks and harvested to order.
-The seaweeds are available year-round.
+This is a trick question, as there are no seasons for our seaweeds.
+They are sustainably farmed in land-based tanks and harvested to order, so they are available year-round.

 How can my restaurant order Monterey Bay Seaweeds?

-We currently supply seaweeds directly from the farm to restaurants and chefs nationwide; we do not ship internationally because our seaweeds are shipped live and will not survive delays during customs screening.
+We supply seaweed directly from the farm to restaurants and chefs nationwide.
+We do not ship internationally because our seaweeds are shipped live and will not survive delays during customs screening.

-If you are a chef looking for our seaweeds outside of these areas, please let us know more about who and where you are.
-Chick here for our contact form.
+If you are a chef looking for our seaweeds outside these areas, please let us know more about who and where you are.
+Click here for our contact form.